 Read on to discover what we thought plus everything you need to know to climb Mt Norquay’s Via Ferrata course yourself!

 Thank you to Banff and Lake Louise Tourism for hosting us during our two night stay in Banff.
 We stayed at the fabulous Moose Hotel and Suites on Banff Ave, the perfect location for exploring downtown.
 We were also invited to visit Lake Louise Ski Resort.
-At the time of writing (July 2020), the town of Banff is welcoming visitors from BC.

 What is a ‘Via Ferrata’?